By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

 In 2017 we did Francis Poulenc’s La Voix Humaine.
 We’d had a lot of soprani audition for us that year.
 So I thought okay well, how do we work with that?
 I’d always loved Poulenc and I came across this opera La Voix Humaine, which is a one-woman opera.
 And I thought, we could split this role into four parts, because developing singers probably won’t have secure enough technique to be able to stand on stage for an hour and just deliver this really intense French text.
 So that’s what we did, we had the role shared by three sopranos and a mezzo-soprano.
 So the role darkened in colour as the opera progressed, and had all these different colours of soprani.
 So from a musical perspective that was how that started.

-Also, the text was really difficult for that show.
+The text was also really difficult for that show.
 As a French speaker, I decided well, during the last weeks of the previous show, let’s just work through the text and really get it second nature.
 It’s not standard French lyric diction.
 It’s very much boozy and slang.
 It’s abbreviated and it’s quick and for it to be effective, it has to sound like the singer is fluent in the language.
 So it was about getting that text second nature.
 And because it was a very dramatic piece, getting the drama in their bodies.
-So that started before we did formal rehearsals.
+So that process started before we did formal rehearsals.

-In terms of logistics, my best friend Kate books the venues, which usually happens quite early on.
+In terms of logistics, Kate books the venues, which usually happens quite early on.
 So we’ll decide on the shows, and then book the venues about six months in advance.
 Things do change, because as Terry Pratchett said, opera exists on a catastrophe curve; everything that can go wrong will go wrong.
 So you have to make sure things can’t go wrong.
-Getting those things really solidly in place early.
+Getting those things solidly in place early.
 I guess when singers have issues and can’t do the shows anymore and stuff like that, we deal with those situations as they come.
 Some things you can’t plan for, like someone dropping out of a show or not turning up to a Sitzprobe without any explanation.

-But running BK Opera has really taught me how valuable preparation is, and how valuable practise is.
+But running BK Opera has really taught me how valuable preparation is, and how valuable practice is.
 Even being in situations where I haven’t been as prepared with projects for the company, and having to go oh, okay, I need to go home and look at this.
 As they say, preparation prevents piss-poor performance!